 - Underwriter: Sometimes, due to insufficient income, the company may be forced to mortgage its properties and apply for a mortgage loan.
 In such a scenario, the Underwriter clearly analyzes the terms and conditions (T&Cs) of the mortgage loan and gives a green signal to the company only when there are no flaws in the T&Cs.
 He provides financial and legal security to a company during certain times.

 - Treasury Tax specialist: He is responsible to pay the direct and indirect taxes on the company’s properties (land, buildings, etcetera) and other sources of income, which together constitute the company’s treasury.
 When the company buys or sells any property or gets income in any other way, the treasury tax specialist has to pay the necessary taxes to keep the company compliant with the statutory laws of the country.
 He also has other responsibilities like Bank Relationship Management, Liquidity Management, Managing Currency & Commodity Exposures and Working Capital Management.

 - Reporting and Financial Statements

-One of the key tasks that need to be performed by the F & A department is to prepare financial reports that can be used for budgeting, forecasting and other decision making processes.
-Various stake holders such as investors, banks and other professionals that play a role in the growth of the business look forward to receiving timely financial statements from the organization.
+One of the key tasks that need to be performed by the F & A department is to prepare financial reports that can be used for budgeting, forecasting, and other decision-making processes.
+Various stakeholders such as investors, banks, and other professionals that play a role in the growth of the business look forward to receiving timely financial statements from the organization.

 - Financial Analysis Reporting

 Financial analysis reporting talks about the financial health of the organization.
-It is prepared by F & A professionals after conducting a thorough research and analysis of the company’s financial data.
+It is prepared by F & A professionals after conducting thorough research and analysis of the company’s financial data.
 The Financial Analysis report is taken seriously by investors – present and potential – and therefore it is a very critical document.
-The Financial Analysis report includes components such as company overview, investment thesis, key risks, other considerations and the bottom line.
+The Financial Analysis report includes components such as company overview, investment thesis, key risks, other considerations, and the bottom line.